+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Market Purchase”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

+2.«#» “Maximum Charge Rate”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

 2.«#» “Maximum Potential CHWM”(XX/XX/XX Version) shall have the meaning as defined in section 1.2.5 of Exhibit B. [LF, SL, BL]

 2.«#» “Maximum Single Hour Discharge”(XX/XX/XX Version) shall have the meaning as defined in section 6 of Exhibit J. [LF, SL, BL]

+Drafter’s Note: Include the following for customers that are JOEs.

+2.«#» “Member’s Above-CHWM Load” (XX/XX/XX Version) means the forecasted portion of a «Customer Name» Member’s Preliminary Net Requirement that is in excess of such «Customer Name» Member’s CHWM, if any, as determined in the Above-CHWM Load Process.
+[LF]

+End Option

+Drafter’s Note: Include the following for customers that are JOEs.

+2.«#» “Member’s Contract High Water Mark” or “Member’s CHWM”(XX/XX/XX Version) means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a Member is eligible to access at Tier 1 Rates.
+The amount of Firm Requirements Power available to «Customer Name» for a Member at Tier 1 Rates is limited to the lesser of such Member’s CHWM or such Member’s Net Requirement.
+Each «Customer Name» Member’s CHWM is stated in Exhibit B. [LF]

+End Option

-2.«#» “Monthly Reimbursement Value”(XX/XX/XX Version) means the value determined by dividing the amount «Customer Name» is billed for a month under the applicable Customer Charges, as described pursuant to section 4 of the PRDM, by the sum of: (1) «Customer Name»’s ASOE for such month and (2) the amount of «Customer Name»’s Surplus Slice Output energy that is curtailed during such month.
+2.«#» “Monthly Reimbursement Value”(XX/XX/XX Version) means the value determined by dividing the amount «Customer Name» is billed for a month under the applicable Customer Charges, as described pursuant to chapter 4 of the PRDM, by the sum of: (1) «Customer Name»’s ASOE for such month and (2) the amount of «Customer Name»’s Surplus Slice Output energy that is curtailed during such month.
 [SL]

+2.# “Monthly RSO Test” means a monthly test performed by BPA that measures Slice-To-Load pursuant to section 5.6.5.1 and section 11.1 of Exhibit M. [SL]

+2.«#» “Monthly Shaping Factors”(XX/XX/XX Version) shall have the meaning as defined in section 1.2.1 of Exhibit C. [BL]

+2.«#» “Multiyear Hydroregulation Study”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit M. [SL]

 2.«#» “Net Requirement”(XX/XX/XX Version) means the amount of electric power that a customer may purchase from BPA to serve its Total Retail Load, minus amounts of its Dedicated Resources shown in Exhibit A, as determined consistent with Section 5(b)(1) of the Northwest Power Act.
 [LF, SL, BL]

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Network Load”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

+Drafter’s Note: Include the following for customers served by Transfer Service.

+2.«#» “Network Resource”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit G. [LF, SL, BL]

+End Option

-2.«#» “New Large Single Load” or “NLSL”(XX/XX/XX Version) shall have the meaning as specified in section 3(13) of the Northwest Power Act and in BPA’s NLSL policy.
+2.«#» “New Large Single Load” or “NLSL”(XX/XX/XX Version) shall have the meaning as specified in Section 3(13) of the Northwest Power Act and in the April 2001 Bonneville Power Administration New Large Single Load Policy or its successor (BPA’s NLSL Policy).
 [LF, SL, BL]